utran0612/Remeber-Me-game/README.md

 - [x] A pop-up notification when user gets to a new level
 - [x] Allow user to increase or decrease number of buttons on the game using "More" and "Less" button
 - [x] Freeze "More" and "Less" buttons once the game starts
-- [x] Blinking header "Sounds and Memory game"
+- [x] Blinking header "Light and Sounds Memory game"

 ## Video Walkthrough (GIF)